 The pittance received by most musicians through modern distribution formats is hardly news.
 Records sales have long tanked and online streaming – the trending means of music consumption – is famous (see here and here for example) for paying out a fraction of a penny per listen.
 By one US estimate, it takes over 172,000 plays per month for an artist to make a living wage.
 The upshot is that you need to go big or go home – or at least tour a lot.
 In what follows, I will explain the financial side of the business in Canada, and then offer some ideas for improving the plight of musicians.

 There are basically three main streams of income for musicians – splits on each of songwriting, sound recordings, and touring.
 If you write songs, then you get an extra steam of income that your non-composer band members don’t get.
-These rates are all set by Copyright Board tariff and include performance monies (think radio and online streaming mostly) as well as reproduction royalties (think vinyl and download copies onto which compositions are recorded).
+This includes performance monies set by tariff (think radio, TV and streaming) as well as reproduction royalties (think vinyl and download copies onto which compositions are recorded).
 Reproduction royalties can also include synchronization deals for placements of a song in movies or ads (which can be quite lucrative though a one-off).
 If you have a contract with a publishing company, then they will take off at least 25% from all these streams of income.
 Unless you have a big hit, this royalty stream to the songwriter is not likely to add up to much.

 The record contract royalty split for the sound recording (a separate copyright) is even less favorable than publishing.
 It can range from 15 – 50 per cent to the artist or band (which then has to be split up among the band members).
 Given our small market, most contracts are more generous in Canada (in the 50% range) otherwise there would be even less opportunity for bands to make a living.
 Again, there is a set tariff for radio and TV performance monies.
 However, streamed music is not part of the tariff regime and so access to record company catalogues must be done through private deals (the same goes for downloads and synchronization licenses which are part of sound recording reproduction royalties).